Improvement in health and psychosocial outcomes following the MEND 7-13 Program

 We have longstanding relationships and collaborations with leading academic institutions and researchers across North America and internationally.
 Our dedication is to programs that are evidence-based and outcome-driven.

 Our programs are developed by leading child health and weight management specialists using the best available evidence, clinical and government guidelines.

 Scientific evaluation and research

-Independent health economic and clinical studies show that MEND 7-13 is cost-effective and reduces BMI and waist circumference, thereby enabling children with overweight and obesity to reach and maintain a healthier weight.
-Additional health and psychosocial benefits include increased physical activity levels and cardiovascular fitness, reduced sedentary behaviors, improved dietary intake and raised self-esteem and body image.
+Independent health, economic and clinical studies show that MEND 7-13 is cost-effective and reduces BMI and waist circumference, thereby enabling children with overweight and obesity to reach and maintain a healthier weight.
+Additional health and psychosocial benefits include increased physical activity levels and cardiovascular fitness, reduced sedentary behaviors, improved dietary intake, and raised self-esteem and body image.
 Thirty-five (35) peer-reviewed publications have documented positive outcomes following MEND programs.
-Several US and Canadian studies have taken place, including a CDC-funded Child Obesity Research Demonstration Study (RCT) in Texas.
+The several US and Canadian studies have taken place, including a CDC-funded Child Obesity Research Demonstration Study (RCT) in Texas.

 Largest child weight management database in the world

 Extensive demographics, health, and psychosocial outcomes are recorded for all MEND participants - not just those in formal trials.